hardyantz/go-kafka/docs/index.md

 ## Retention log setup

-Log retention setup is The minimum age of a log file to be eligible for deletion due to age, means that kafka will save message for period of hours. default is 168 hours or 7 days to change this setup edit `config/server-properties` and change the value of
+Log retention setup is The minimum age of a log file to be eligible for deletion due to age, means that kafka will save message for period of hours. default is 168 hours or 7 days, to change this setup edit `config/server.properties` and change the value of
 ```
 log.retention.hours=168
 ```